 Track Your Periods Privately with Apple Health in iOS 13: Final Thoughts

 I am thrilled that Apple has finally released this feature.
 In fact, when I was covering Apple’s WWDC19 event live on Twitter, this was one feature that got the most likes and retweets.
 I am just happy that now women will now be able to track period and won’t have to deal with data sharing and theft.
 That’s all I have for this article.
-If you liked this article, share this on your social media profiles because we need your help to get the word out.
+If you liked this article, don't forget to share this on your social media profiles.